sushobhitsaxena/Smart-Recipie-Generator/README.md

 📜 License

 Licensed under the MIT License.
-Made with ❤️ by Uday Dubey
+Made with ❤️ by Sushobhit Saxena